SMI/CogStack-SemEHR/Dockerfile.md

 # Run live web server

-You won't be able to CTRL-C out of this, use docker stop to terminate.
+Use docker stop to terminate this:
 ```
-docker run --rm -p 8485:8485 howff/annotation_server
+docker run --rm -d -p 8485:8485 howff/annotation_server
 ```

 Test the live web server (should use SSL on port 8485)